 After decades of decline, left parties are in the midst of a renaissance.
 But without a commitment to social roots in the working class, twenty-first century “digital parties” could decline just as their predecessors did.

-Chris Maisano is a contributing editor at Jacobin and union staffer in New York.
-He is a member of Democratic Socialists of America.
+Chris Maisano is a Jacobin contributing editor and a member of Democratic Socialists of America.

 The Supreme Court Janus decision is a devastating defeat for labor.
 Public-sector unions now have two choices: continued decline, or a reversion to the kind of militant collective action of the movement’s early years.

 A new book offers a flawed road map for rebuilding the Left.

 The history of the 1970s New York City fiscal crisis shows how power under capitalism is ultimately located outside electoral politics — and must be defeated at its source.